-After the fight, the losing army must retreat.
-If it is the attacker, to the area where he entered; if it is the defender, to one or several adjacent controlled areas (but not to where the attacker has just entered if that is the case).
+After the combat, the attacker must retreat, if he is not the victor, through the area where he entered.
+If the defender is defeated, to one or more adjacent controlled areas (but not where the attacker has just entered).
 If there are no such controlled areas, he must disperse the rest of the army (even those troops that did not participate in the combat because of the size of the battlefield).